RedZapdos123/DataAnalysisAndMachineLearning/README.md

 # MachineLearning
-A repository for my programs implementing Data Science and Machine Leaing techniques.
+A repository for my programs implementing Data Science and Machine Learning techniques.